cipherstash-archive/activestash/README.md

 This is the rule to determine when you *must* drop, recreate and reindex your collection:

-1. Whenever you modify one or more ActiveStash index definitions in your model
+1. Whenever add or modify one or more ActiveStash index definitions in your model

 See [Current Limitations](#current-limitations) for instructions on what commands to run to accomplish this.

+*NOTE:* technically, you do not need to reindex your collection if you *remove* an index definition on your model.
+A removed index definition will not remove the index stored in CipherStash and it will not be useable in queries, but it will still be incurring CPU & network costs to keep it up to date.

 ## Running Queries